Long-distance quantum communication over noisy networks without long-time quantum memory: Fault tolerant encoding/decoding schemes for 2D Kitaev code.

-So far we have assumed that syndrome measurement is ideal.
-In this section we shall present simulations of noisy case, where also the syndrome readout is nonideal.
-We shall closely follow the original ideas of \cite{KitajewPreskill-FTmem} and the implementation of \cite{fowler-2008}.
-Our numerical simulations have illustrative character, hence we have decided to consider a simpler scenario, where errors on syndromes do not propagate back to the code.
-I.e., we imagine that a syndrome is measured in a noiseless way, and the classical outcome of syndrome measurement is flipped with some probability.
+So far we have assumed that the operations (i)-(iii) defined in Section \ref{sec:2} are ideal.
+Here, we consider the case, where qubits are subjected to error (including preparation), and the measurement readout as well as performing corrections is non-ideal.
+We shall develop the original ideas of \cite{KitajewPreskill-FTmem}, the implementation of \cite{fowler-2008}, and obtain our main result, i.e. lower bound for storage total fidelity, given by Proposition \ref{prop6} in Section \ref{sec:d}.
+To this end we shall introduce a new metric on space-time lattice.
+The metric is designed to take into account effects of encoding and decoding stages, therefore it differs from standard, taxicab metric on initial and final time slices.
+After a brief overview of the protocol illustrated on the example of Kitaev code, we present the idea using the repetition code, and then apply it to the Kitaev code.
+We restrict ourselves to a scenario, where errors on the syndromes do not propagate back to the code.
+I.e., we imagine that a syndrome is measured in a noiseless way, and the classical outcome of the syndrome measurement is flipped with some probability.
+However propagation issues can be addressed as in \cite{fowler-2008}.

-To find what is the fidelity of encoding-decoding stage, due to symmetry of the problem, it is enough to check fidelity for $|0\>$ state.
-This implies the same bounds for $|1\>$, $|+\>$ and $|-\>$, and therefore implies e.g., high average fidelity for arbitrary state of qubit according to lemma \ref{lem:fidelity}.